 Alun Griffiths and Gravity are hosting a drop in session to keep the community up to date with progress made to the Gravity Link Road.
 This event gives you an opportunity to meet the project team, view the scheme and be advised in more detail about the traffic management phases.
 For more information on these events visit Alun Griffiths community page for more

 Next Event TBC

-Gravity is working alongside the 37 Club, Puriton & Woolavington Parish Councils to provide hot meals to those who are the most vulnerable and isolated in the local community.
-The team has delivered 3,000 meals and counting.
+Gravity worked alongside The 37 Club, Puriton & Woolavington Parish Councils to provide hot meals to those who are the most vulnerable and isolated in the local community.
+In total the team delivered almost 7,500 meals.

 An Enterprise Zone is a Government’s tool to accelerate the delivery of jobs and business growth.
 The status is awarded by Government for a period of 25 years to speed up delivery of employment sites and to attract inward investment into an area.